 To prompt the user to link their account, you just add an Account Linking Card to your response object:

 To access the stored user data, you simply make an API request, using the access token your skill gets with every request made after the user linked his account.
-Since the API request is asynchronous, we have to await the response, before the framework sends out the response at the end of the intent.
-I recommend the
+The Jovo Framework uses axios internally with a simple interface, which you can also use in your Jovo project.
+For that, simply import the class:

 Here's how the API call might look like: